fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice.md

 *32) What is a constant variable?*
 A constant variable (or constant for short) is a variable we define at the class level.
 It is intended that a constant points to an object that should not change through the operation of our program (hence the name, constant).
 Ruby will allow us to reassign objects referenced by constants, but will raise a warning that the constant has already been defined.

 We can identify constants by variable names starting with a capital letter (though by convention we usually use all capital letters when defining a constant).
-They are created and initialised when the class is defined (i.e. evaluated at runtime) and can be accessed by class or instance methods.
+They are created and initialised when the class is evaluated by Ruby and can be accessed by class or instance methods.
 Constants are different from instance or class variables, in that we are able to access constants from completely unrelated classes by using the namespace resolution operator `::`.
 This allows us to reach into other classes to access a constant.

-The other unique aspect of constants when compared with instance or class variables in that constants also have lexical scope, meaning that when attempting to evaluate the value of a constant, Ruby will look to the immediate class or module where the constant is referenced, and if it cannot find the constant definition at that location, Ruby will attempt to look up the inheritance chain for the constant definition.
+The other unique aspect of constants when compared with instance or class variables are that constants also have lexical scope, meaning that when attempting to evaluate the value of a constant, Ruby will look to the immediate class or module where the constant is referenced, and if it cannot find the constant definition at that location, Ruby will attempt to look up the inheritance chain for the constant definition (or return a `NameError` if Ruby cannot find a constant definition in the hierarchy chain).

 We can bring the scoping behaviour of constants in line with instance variables by appending `self.class::` to the constant in any method that attempts to reference the constant.
 ```